AKey/Csharp-number-guesser/README.md

 ## Structure
 The application is very simple, encompassing a single namespace which itself contains a single class.
 Flow is broken into a few simple functions to keep things DRY.
-There is no external database or any other file access nor validation of any sorth.
+There is no external database or any other file access nor validation of any sort.